niallrmurphy/sim_sigma/README.md

 * pkg-config
 * libcairo2-dev

-If you want to visualize the simualtion via matplotlib you'll also need to install the python-tk version that corresponds with your installed version of python.
+If you want to visualize the simulation via matplotlib you'll also need to install the python-tk version that corresponds with your installed version of python.
 * python3.8-tk

 If you're on ubuntu 20.04, you can install these with this command: